antongolub/lockfile/README.md

 ### Motivation
 Every package manager brings its own philosophy of how to describe, store and control projects dependencies.
 It's awesome for developers, but literally becomes a ~~pain in *** ***~~ headache for isec, devops and release engineers.
-This lib is a naive attempt to build a pm-independent, generic, extensible and reliable dependency representation.
+This lib is a naive attempt to build a pm-independent, generic, extensible and reliable deps representation.

 ### Getting started
 #### Install